 To add a non-SMC Major or Minor, or Change your major from one within SMC to another within SMC you must complete this form:

-- It is also a good idea to meet with an academic advisor in the second major and then with a SMC academic advisor to see how long it will take you to finish so that you can make an informed decision.
+- It is also a good idea to meet with an academic advisor in the second major and then with an academic advisor in SMC to determine how long it will take you to finish both degree requirements so that you can make an informed decision.

 Change your major from one School/College at Temple to a major within SMC or from SMC to another School/College at Temple

-- If you wish to change your major from one School/College at Temple to a major within SMC or from SMC to another School/College at Temple, you must go through Intra-University Transfer (IUT).
+- If you wish to change your major from one school or college at Temple to a major within SMC or from SMC to another school or college at Temple, you must go through Intra-University Transfer (IUT).

 - Each school or college in Temple has its own procedure for transferring in.
-You should contact the advising center of your intended new School/College to learn what you need to do, and what the criteria for transfer into their school are.
+You should contact the advising center of your intended new school or college to learn what you need to do and to learn about their criteria for transferring into their school.

 Continued Registration Information:

-If you are in good academic standing, you are able to register on your own through SSB Banner.
-Students in the following categories should make an advising appointment in SMC Student Affairs/Advising:
+If you are in good academic standing, you are able to register on your own through Self-Service Banner.
+Students in the following categories should make an advising appointment by contacting the Office of Student Affairs:

 - Freshmen with fewer than 30 credits